 - 6.1.
 An elected member briefing on Participatory Budgeting has been developed by the Improvement Service.
-As part of this guidance, the role of elected members is covered.
-A revised briefing has been drafted by the Improvement Services and shared with the Council through Cosla's Community Wellbeing Board in January.
-We still await the final publication of this updated guidance. - 6.2.
-The revised briefing states that elected members are best placed to represent the interests of the community and that they have a key role to play, working with communities to achieve consensus, participation and representation.
-Visible and engaged elected members can help reassure participants on the accountability of Participatory Budgeting outcomes. - 6.3.
-The briefing details roles and responsibilities for elected members in relation to Participatory Budgeting, including: - To ensure the aims of the process are clearly understood by all participants. - To make sure the relevant resources to run an effective Participatory Budgeting process are in place. - To ensure the process is inclusive and promotes the participation of communities within in all stages of Participatory Budgeting design. - To engage with local people to raise awareness of local Participatory Budgeting activity - To encourage and support the local community to participate in the process. - To support decisions made by local people. - 6.4.
-Support can be provided to elected members through appropriate training on Participatory Budgeting, through regular updates on progress and of course through the work that the Community Participation and Empowerment team undertake in the community. - 6.5.
-Through the work being taken forward by the Standards and Procedures Advisory Forum (SPAF), the role of Area Committees in Participatory Budgeting was clarified. - 6.6.
-The Council meeting on 13 February 2020 agreed a change in the Terms of Reference for Area committees including the power to: - "To carry out a scrutiny function, at a local level, in relation to participatory budgeting"
+As part of this guidance, the role of elected members is covered. - 6.2.
+The briefing details roles and responsibilities for elected members in relation to Participatory Budgeting which include: - - Ensuring the aims of the process are clearly understood by all participants. - Making sure the relevant resources to run an effective Participatory Budgeting process are in place. - Ensuring the process is inclusive and promotes the participation of communities within in all stages of Participatory Budgeting design. - Engaging with local people to raise awareness of local Participatory Budgeting activity. - To approve the decision made by local people in the allocation of funding through the appropriate decision making committee/ body in the Council . - 6.3.
+Support can be provided to elected members through appropriate training on Participatory Budgeting, through regular updates on progress and through the work that the Community Participation and Empowerment team undertake in the community. - 6.4.
+Through the work being taken forward by the Standards and Procedures Advisory Forum (SPAF), the role of Area Committees in Participatory Budgeting was clarified. - 6.5.
+The Council meeting on 13 February 2020 agreed a change in the Terms of Reference for Area committees including the power to:

+"To carry out a scrutiny function, at a local level, in relation to participatory budgeting".

-6.7.
-As the majority of Participatory Budgeting is envisaged to be covered under "mainstream Participatory budgeting" it is being proposed that the community would be provided with service delivery options to choose from.
-Member's roles would include being consulted on the options being presented to the community, and on the results of the Participatory Budgeting exercise.
+6.6.
+As the majority of Participatory Budgeting is likely to be covered under "mainstream Participatory Budgeting" it is being proposed that the community would be provided with service delivery options to choose from.
+Members' roles would include being consulted on the options being presented to the community, and on the results of the Participatory Budgeting exercise.